 I usually air dry my mint by spreading the sprigs out or if I’m really motivated – the leaves over a net.

-I spread out the leaves, not stacking them on top of each other, so that the air can circulate freely to prevent mold and to allow the mint leaves/ sprigs to dry evenly.
+You can get a herb drying rack like this one at Amazon – it saves a lot of space and you can dry 4 different types of herbs simultaneously.
+Spread out the leaves evenly in single layers.
+Do not stack them on top of each other, the air needs to circulate freely to prevent mold and to allow the mint leaves/ sprigs to dry evenly.

 in the oven